nicosResearchAndDevelopment/fua/reading/README.md

 ## json

 The "JavaScript Object Notation", `json` do **NOT** allow comments, like `//` used by JavaScript itself.
-But given documentation of `fua` uses this to characters `//` to express inline comments.
+But given documentation of `fua` uses this two characters `//` to express inline comments.

 ### Example: